 Do people have that much power over another?

 Yes.
-You, Chris’s little groupies, all harassed me into a nervous breakdown, thereby causing a bipolar break.
+The men’s group all harassed me into a nervous breakdown, thereby causing a bipolar break.
 You sexually harassed a rape survivor and denied it.
-You crushed my Spirit.
+The prayer group crushed my Spirit.
 The founders of New England Chapel did that to me by sending Herald with his scumy little message and his filthy drawing.

-Bonnie Nicholas you may be a survivor, but you are no leader.
+Bonnie Nicholas, director of Safe Church, the minister in charge of mediation refused to hear my case and negotiate a meeting with the accused.
+Bonnie dismissed my writings, requests and phone calls.
+Bonnie, you are no leader.
 Step down Bonnie and let a real survivor direct healing.
 One that actually brings people together and not tear them apart.